 |Copyright © Nucleus Medical Media, Inc.|

-- Teeth that are exposed to temperature extremes within a short time period
+- Teeth exposed to temperature extremes in a short time

 - Teeth grinding and jaw clenching